marthaconnell/Cynwyd/README.md

 A neo-grotesque typeface designed for legible signage and wayfinding materials

-Betas are presently available for Book, Signage and Black weights.
+Betas are presently available for Regular, Signage (semibold) and Bold weights.
 Obliques are forthcoming.

 The beta versions have not been combined into a font family; therefore in some text editors you may need to toggle bold weight so the fonts display properly.